nojusus/write-ups/ctflearn/forensics/qr-code_inception.md

 message = ''.join(t for _, _, t in chunks)
 print(message)
 ```
-Running this program will reveal a base64 encoded string.
-Use the site https://base64.guru/converter/decode/image/png to convert the string into a PNG file.
-The PNG file will be another QR code that you will need to scan to obtain the flag.
+The program outputs an encoded string.
+Go to https://base64.guru/converter/decode/image/png and convert the string into a "PNG" file.
+Scan the QR code to get the flag.